Thoughts On "Projection"

 Another paraphrase from Jeffrey: Frequently, we blend undetectably – below the "texture line."
 Sometimes, we are noticeably present in the blend – right at the "texture line."
 And sometimes, we are over the top – very occasionally, way over the top!
 Remember, Stan Lee said . . .

-It's not necessarily about playing louder.
+"Projection" is not necessarily about playing loud.
 George Roberts was notorious for playing very quietly and bleeding on every mic in the room – or cutting through a roaring big band.
-Barrett O'Hara attributed this phenomenon to the "magic burr" in his tone.
+Barrett O'Hara (a great bass trombonist in his own right) attributed this phenomenon to the "magic burr" in George's tone.
 Tommy Johnson called it the "mystery tone."
-Jeff tells a tale about working with George in his response to question #8 in David Brubeck's 2015 Seven Positions interview.
+Jeff Reynolds tells a tale about working with George in his response to question #8 in David Brubeck's 2015 Seven Positions interview.
+And at Lloyd Ulyate’s 70th birthday party, Lew McCreary (another fine player) introduced George by saying, "Here's the only guy who can play the bass trombone . . . in the next room . . . and get on the microphone louder than anybody else in the whole section."

 My concept of bass trombone sound is "an iron fist in a velvet glove."
 Too much (or little) of either is a problem – and the ratio varies situationally.
 Different instruments can seem to project differently.
 In the "heresy" section of Magic Equipment, I discuss my feelings in this regard – basically, if we hear ourselves less, we play louder – ergo, we project better.